mithranm/study-buddy/bugs.md

 * [ ] when deleting a document it doesn't actually delete it.
 The file is still present in system.
 User can delete document but search function will still use that deleted document.

 # Frontend
+* [ ] The model select dropdown doesn't actually do anything
 # Testing

 * [ ] test_integration.log doesn't contain debug level logs.